CBD Oil vs Gummies: Understanding Their Differences

 CBD gummies are most often favored by people who value convenience, portability, and flavor.
 Since each gummy gives you a precise, premeasured serving of CBD, there's no reason to worry about mixing, measuring, or carrying a bottle that could leak or shatter.
 Since the amount of CBD in each gummy can vary by brand, the number of gummies you may need per serving can change.
 Since "low and slow" is also recommended for anyone enjoying CBD gummies for the first time, more potent gummies can be cut into halves (or quarters) until you've determined your ideal serving size.

 The reason most reputable sources suggest starting with a partial serving of CBD has nothing to do with product safety.
 CBD does not cause intoxication, is generally well tolerated, and considered safe for most people.
 In a 2020 publication by The World Health Organization, the agency reported "no evidence of public health-related problems" associated with daily use (WHO, 2020).
-However, you should talk to your doctor before using CBD if you have a medical condition.
-Cannabinoids could interact with your medication.
+However, you should talk to your doctor before using CBD if you are being treated for any medical condition as cannabinoids could interact with your medication.

 Taking more CBD than you might need won't put your health at risk, but there's also no additional benefit.
 You'll simply increase your cost of daily use.
 Now that you know why you might want to start with a small amount of CBD and work from there, you'll also want to compare how long it might take each product to have an effect.
 While most of our survey respondents report achieving their best results within 7-14 days of consistent use, CBD oil and gummies can deliver their health and wellness potential in different ways.